SrChip15/Getting-CleaningData/README.md

 7. y_test.txt
 8. y_train.txt

-### Packages that need to be installed
+### Dependencies
 1. plyr
 2. reshape2

-## Description of how the script works
+## Description

-### run_analysis.R does the following upon execution:
-1. Reads in and combines test and training data for subjects
+1. Read input and combine test and training data for subjects
-2. Reads in and combines test and training data for features
+2. Reads input and combine test and training data for features
-3. Creates a subset with only the features that are a measurement of mean or standard deviation
+3. Create a subset with only the features that are a measurement of mean or standard deviation
-4. Reads in activity labels resulting in a data set of combined subject, features, and activity data
+4. Read in activity labels resulting in a data set of combined subject, features, and activity data
-5. Melts and reshapes data
+5. Melt and reshape data
-6. Finally, completes by outputting to a tidy cohesive data set
+6. Output to a tidy cohesive data set